Nitrajsinh-Solanki/Meeting-Genius/README.md

 - **APIs Used**:
   - AssemblyAI for transcription
   - Facebook Bart large cnn model for summarization
-  - Pexels api for image generation
+  - Pexels API for image generation
   - Deepgram for text-to-speech
 - **Storage**: Supabase